 Brrr!
 It’s Cold!

 Heat isn’t the only factor that affects productivity.
-If the temperature in the office is too low, your muscles will tense up and your mental energy will be focused on keeping your body warm, instead of your work.
+If the temperature in your space is too low, your muscles will tense up and your mental energy will be focused on keeping your body warm, instead of your work.

 Further, motor function is reduced in cold office spaces.
 If your job requires physical labor, this will physically slow you down.
 Typing at a computer can also become difficult in a too-cold room.